Zamiell/isaac-coding/README.md

   * In this pane, luacheck will report that there is an "unused variable 'test'".
   * You can leave the panel up as you program.

-When you program your Isaac mods, all of your code should "pass" the linter with 0 warnings and 0 errors!
+When you program your Isaac mods, all of your code should "pass" the linter with 0 warnings and 0 errors.

 <br />